-The most famous walks in the park are the Tongariro Alpine Crossing, renowned as one of the best one day walks in New Zealand, if not the world; and the Tongariro Northern Circuit, one of the nine Great Walks, of which the Crossing is a part.
+The most famous walks in the park are the Tongariro Alpine Crossing, one of the best day hikes in New Zealand, if not the world; and the Tongariro Northern Circuit, one of the nine Great Walks, of which the Crossing is a part.

-There are a wide range of walking opportunities to see many beautiful natural features.
+There are a wide range of walks to see many beautiful natural features.
 From an easy 20 minutes to 2 hours to see waterfalls and views of the volcanoes, to a more challenging whole day or several days with overnight stays, for a deeper experience of the park's spectacular landscapes.
-There is a network of nine serviced backcountry huts with campsites.
+There is a network of eight serviced backcountry huts with campsites.

 There are two wheelchair accessible tracks: the Rimu Track nature walk at Ohakune and the Whakapapa nature walk at Whakapapa Village.